 The Database currently contains basic information (such as device’s pictures, device use, device model, suppliers, and amount of DU contained) on more than 500 models of radioactive devices (used in medicine, industry, research, and agriculture) that contain DU as shielding material.

 The Database is particularly useful for Member States to complete their national inventories of DSRS and prepare their national strategy for the safe management of DSRS.
 The database also helps Member States in complying with their safeguard obligations.
-The database is being actively used by waste management organizations, safeguards professionals, and inspectors in identifying such nuclear material.
+The database is being actively used by waste management organizations, safeguards professionals, and inspectors, in identifying such nuclear material.

 References